 Do you have a favourite type of project to work on?

 We love working on events which have a quirky element.
 Often our clients spend hours planning a major annual event and conjure up the most amazing brief.
 We love discussing their and our ideas and creating sample designs for them to view.
 It helps when the event is held at a amazing venue as we are then given access to view the most amazing spaces from behind the scenes.

-Tell us about some of the buildings you have dressed?
+Tell me about some of the buildings you have dressed?

 As London florists, we have dressed many iconic buildings: from Parliament, The London Eye, The Gherkin, Tower Bridge, The Shard, Shakespeare’s’ Globe, Canary Wharf and anywhere in between.
 Our work has included dressing strip clubs in Soho, hotels on Park Lane, Castles in the country side and boats on the Thames.
 We are also on the suppliers list for The British Museum, the Museum of London, Queen’s House, Cutty Sark, Merchant Taylor’s Hall, The Royal Observatory.
 We will always be proud to be a floral supplier to St Paul’s Cathedral which, for us, is the most iconic building in London.